 How ProjectManager.com Can Help with Procurement

-ProjectManager.com can also help project managers track the work they contract, with a way to use cost management on its real-time dashboard.
-Because ProjectManager.com is cloud-based, all status updates, including procurement payments, are instantly reflected on the software.
+Because ProjectManager.com is cloud-based, all status updates, including procurement payments, are instantly reflected on the real-time dashboard.
 The real-time dashboard then takes those numbers and crunches that data, which is delivered in easy-to-read graphs and charts.
 Now you can see, not only if the project is on track, but also manage whatever procurement has been made for the project.

 ProjectManager.com is an online project management software that has online Gantt charts to help with scheduling and a real-time dashboard that gives you an up-to-date picture of the project’s progress.
 Managing project procurement has never been simpler.
 Try if for yourself by taking a free 30-day trial.